adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-the-real-progressive-enhancement.md

 		}, false);
 	}

+Jeremy Keith says that whilst *some* people implement CTM with a few choice APIs, it doesn't mean you have to.
+Jeremy suggests you detect what you use.
+He is most definitely right.
+My point was that this is how the technique is advertised, and often implemented.
+Regardless, as I mention above, there are many more points of failure anyway.

 ## What *is* the solution?

 > &ldquo;I’ve always maintained that, given the choice between making something my problem, and making something the user’s problem, I’ll choose to make it my problem every time.&rdquo;